 How to Set Up a Non-Profit Organisation

-Just like any other business, setting up a non-profit organisation carries risks for everyone involved, which is why it’s important to follow all the correct steps and get your research done before you embark on this journey.
-We’ll be expanding on the six steps set out by Gov.uk for starting a charity and adding in a few extra steps along the way.
+Just like any other business, setting up a charity carries risks for everyone involved, which is why it’s important to follow all the correct steps and get your research done.
+We’ll be expanding on the six steps set out by the Government on how to start a charity and adding in a few extra steps along the way.
 Here’s everything you need to know.

 Step 1: Research

-With 166,963 charities in the UK alone, how are you going to make sure your idea is unique (or at least better than the current organisation for your chosen cause)?
-So you’re not treading on anyone’s toes, be sure to research existing non-profits to decide if there is a need for your organisation in the community.
+With approximately 169,000 charities in England and Wales alone, how are you going to make sure your idea is unique (or at least better than the current organisation for your chosen cause)?
+So you’re not treading on anyone’s toes, be sure to research existing non-profit organisations to decide if there is a need for you in the community.

 One strategy for standing out is to find a geographical niche; go hyper-local to a specific community.
 By learning local knowledge, you’ll be able to appeal and help them far more effectively than a broader charity.